pfheatwole/thesis/source/foil_geometry.rst

   * It's too flexible: it doesn't impose any restrictions on the values of the variables, meaning it allows design layouts that can't be (reasonably) analyzed using section coefficient data.
-It forces all the responsibility on the designer to produce a useable foil definition. [[This isn't a valid criticism; if someone abused it like that then that's their fault.]]
+It forces all the responsibility on the designer to produce a usable foil definition. [[This isn't a valid criticism; if someone abused it like that then that's their fault.]]

     It also doesn't impose any constraints on self-intersections.